What is holding people back from the life that they truly want to live?

-They overthink every little problem until it becomes bigger and scarier and it actually is.
-Overthink positive things until they don’t look so positive anymore.
+They overthink every little problem until it becomes bigger and scarier than it actually is.
+They overthink positive things until they don’t look so positive anymore.

 Or overanalyze and deconstruct things and so the happiness that comes from just enjoying something in the moment disappears.

 Now, thinking things through can be a great thing of course.
 But being an overthinker can result in becoming someone who stands still in life.
 In becoming someone who self-sabotages the good things that happen in life.

 I know.
 I used to overthink things a lot and it held me back in ways that weren’t fun at all.

 But in the past 10 years or so I’ve learned how to make this issue so small that it very rarely pops up anymore.
 And if it does then I know what to do to overcome it.

 In this article I’d like to share 12 habits that have helped me in a big, big way to become a simpler and smarter thinker and to live a happier and less fearful life.

 Bonus: Download a free step-by-step checklist that will show you how to stop overthinking (including 2 bonus steps that are not in this post).
 It’s easy to save as a PDF or print out for whenever you need it during your day or week.

 It’s very easy to fall into the trap of overthinking minor things in life.

 So when you are thinking and thinking about something ask yourself: